-Recently I attended one of the free webinars presented by the ATO about the new Taxable Payments Reporting system that has begun as of today, July 1st 2012.
+Recently I attended one of the free webinars presented by the ATO about the new Taxable Payments Reporting system that has begun as of today, July 1st, 2012.
 I found it to be very informative and easy to follow.
-I highly recommend anyone who needs to know more about the new system, attend one of these webinars.
+I highly recommend anyone who needs to know more about the new system, attends one of these webinars.
 Here’s hoping the ATO will produce many more webinars across a whole range of topics in the months to come – much easier attending a presentation from the comfort of your own office!

 The following is a summary of what was presented at the webinar:

 The ATO wants to try to find out which contractors in the building & construction industry are not meeting their tax compliance requirements via data matching.
 This system will enable them to do this more easily.

 The new system is for any businesses in the building & construction industry that use contractors during all or any phases of the building process.
 This relates to both residential and commercial building projects.
 The type of business structure of the business is irrelevant here i.e. the system applies to sole traders, companies, trusts, partnerships, etc.

 Private owner-builders who are not business owners do not have to report payments to contractors to the ATO.

 There is a form to complete each year and the following items need to be reported:

 The contractor’s ABN, name, address, the gross amount paid, the GST amount paid (if any).